 Bridge Year participants also take part in at least two program-sponsored excursions outside of the Yogyakarta region.
 Excursion destinations depend on many factors including weather, time constraints, student interest, and relevance to the overall program, but several options are available.
 These include a multi-day trek through the jungles of Sumatra, a community stay with the Bajau people of Sulawesi, an excursion to the “spice islands” of Maluku, a trip to the picturesque volcanoes of Bromo, and an expedition to the highlands of Tana Toraja.
 To the greatest extent possible, ownership of the excursions is given to participants, empowering them to work with on-site staff to research, plan, and manage the logistics for these group expeditions.

-In late spring, participants work as a group to plan, organize, and execute a final multi-day excursion, offering additional opportunities for rural homestays, service learning experiences, and trekking.
-This experience allows students to broaden their perspectives on service learning, development topics, and environmental issues, as well as further explore the cultural and spiritual dynamism of the island of Java.
+In late spring, participants work as a group to plan, organize, and execute a two to three-week excursion, offering additional opportunities for rural homestays, community-engaged learning experiences, and trekking.
+This experience allows students to broaden their perspectives on civic participation, development topics, and environmental issues, as well as further explore the cultural and spiritual dynamism of the island of Java.
 With the support of on-site staff, students work together to plan and manage the excursion, further developing group communication skills and honing leadership abilities.

 The final week of the Novogratz Bridge Year Program in Indonesia takes place in the ocean-side town of Parangtritis.
 Here, participants engage in a re-entry workshop to examine lessons learned from their Bridge Year experience and reflect on their return home, their goals for the future, and the ways in which they can best integrate their experience into daily life at Princeton.